8 Worst Gifts for Seniors (and What to Give Instead)

 For example:

-- Pet therapy programs exist all over the country.
-Search online for programs in your area or call local animal organizations and arrange some pet visits.
+• Pet therapy programs exist all over the country.
+Search online for programs in your area, or call local animal organizations to arrange pet visits.

-- For seniors with Alzheimer’s or dementia, a specially-designed Joy for All Pet Companion robotic cat, puppy, or bird that moves in realistic ways and responds to touch might be a great substitute pet (get 15% off with discount code CARE15 at checkout).
-Find out more about these robotic pets in our review here.
+• For seniors with Alzheimer’s or dementia, a specially designed Joy for All Pet Companion robotic cat, puppy, or bird that moves in realistic ways and responds to touch may be a great substitute for a pet.
+Learn more about these robotic pets in our review here.

 8. Common household hazards

 Another one of the worst gifts for seniors is something that could easily become a household hazard.
-A top risk is a flammable item like a candle.
+A top risk is a flammable item, such as a candle.

 Instead, try these gift ideas:

-There are many safe gift items that also create a relaxing, comfortable environment.
+Many safe gift items also help create a relaxing and comfortable environment.

 For example: